Why doesn't this entity have a unique ID?

 Unique ID:

-• Only internally in Home Assistant.
+• Used only internally in Home Assistant.

 Entity ID:

-Can be changed?
+Can the IDs be changed?

 Unique ID: